boy07132004/msgpack-practice/README.md

 > The default float type is IEEE 754 double precision.
 If you need IEEE 754 single precision, use `msgpack_cm.json_to_msgpack('{"input": "the JSON string"}', useFloat=True)` instead.
 >

+## Limitation

+"Ext type" and "Timestamp type" are not defined since JSON isn't supported.